US veterinary universe, mapped

 Do not buy this if any of the following are true.

 You sell only to mass-vaccination clinics or retail-vet networks.
 The freestanding hospital data is the wrong slice.
-The non-hospital table is closer, but you probably still want a tighter pop-up dataset.
+Table B is closer, but you probably still need a tighter pop-up dataset.

 Your sales motion only fires on $1M+ ACV.
 The true independents are too small.
 You want Mars, NVA, VetCor, Thrive, and maybe Ethos.
 Five named accounts, not 54,000 records.